-How long it takes to fall asleep is a slippery concept, and one that unhappy insomniacs grasp at as they lie awake from one minute to the next.
+How long it takes to fall asleep is a slippery concept and one that unhappy insomniacs grasp at as they lie awake from one minute to the next.
 Given the hazy state of mind that sets in when we lie sleepily in bed, it can become difficult to remember clearly just how long it usually takes for sleep to arrive, adding more uncertainty and stress when it seems to be taking too long.
-Fortunately, there has been research into this issue.
+Fortunately, research has been made into this issue.

 The study of sleep latency

 The amount of time it takes you to fully transition from wakefulness to sleep is known as sleep latency, and the pioneer of research into the subject is a researcher at Stanford named William C. Dement.
 He was the first to develop a test that measures how long it takes to fall asleep: the Multiple Sleep Latency Test (MSLT).
 In the test, he had subjects rate how tired they felt on a sleepiness scale before lying down in a quiet, dark room.
 He then measured how long it took them to fall asleep, from 0 to 20 minutes, with subjects’ sleep latency score increasing the longer it took them to fall asleep.
 If a subject was still awake after 20 minutes, the experiment ended.